Thousands of Fireflies Will Create a Spectacular Light Show in the Great Smoky Mountains

-Each year, countless lightning bugs converge upon the national park, flickering among the trees in one of the country’s most beautiful forests.
-Details regarding how to get access (a limited number of people can attend) have just been released.
+Each year, countless lightning bugs converge on the national park, flickering among trees in one of the country’s most scenic forests.
+Details about how to get access (a limited number of people can attend) have just been released.

 The Great Smoky Mountains National Park is gearing up for its annual synchronous fireflies event, during which swarms of lightning bugs will light up the park at night.
 The once-a-year phenomenon is so popular that a lottery system has been established for obtaining the coveted parking passes required to attend.

-This year, the lottery for the parking passes to see the fireflies opened on April 27, 2021, at 10 a.m.
-EST and will close on May 3, 2021, at 11:59 p.m.
+This year, the lottery for the parking passes to see the fireflies opens on April 29, 2022, at 10 a.m.
+EST and will close on May 3, 2022, at 10 a.m.
 EST. You can enter the lottery at Recreation.gov.
-The event will run from Tuesday, June 1, through Tuesday, June 8, 2021.
+The event will run from Friday, June 3, through Friday, June 10, 2022.

 No one is exactly sure why the fireflies flash their lights in unison, and they don’t always do so.
 When they do, a burst of light ends with an abrupt period of darkness.